Designer: Joel Escalona

-Tangency Watch was inspired by a geometrical game.
+Tangency is a small geometrical show.
 On the dial, one disc seems to revolve around a different center from the hour and minute hands; as insignificant as seconds might seem, they are the protagonists of this timepiece.
-Curious by nature, disciplined as few and eager for innovation, Escalona manages to convert mundane activities into delightful experiences.
-Due to what he likes to call “informed creativity”, his studio, based in Mexico City, provides tangible value to each project, achieving a common language in design no matter the context.
+Curious by nature and eager for innovation, designer Joel Escalona manages to convert mundane activities into delightful experiences.

 Tangency Watch has a unisex 40mm size case.
 It is made of brushed stainless steel and complemented with a 20mm wide black leather strap